The 10 Best Fermenting Kits

 video play icon

-This wiki has been updated 35 times since it was first published in October of 2015.
+This wiki has been updated 36 times since it was first published in October of 2015.
 Fermentation is one of the oldest and healthiest methods of preserving food.
 If you've ever fancied trying your hand at pickling vegetables so they're available all year round, then you may want to check out one of these kits.
 They'll let you enjoy healthy foods at any time of year, including traditional gherkins, sauerkraut, kimchi and, in some cases, fermented beverages like wine and kombucha.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Soligt 20